preesm/preesm/releng/README.md

 Build Process in Maven
 ----------------------

 This section details how the Preesm project is built using Maven.
 Graphiti and DFTools are built using a similar process to the Preesm one.
-For the site and products generation and deploy phases, please read the [Release Engineering in Maven](#release-engineering-in-maven) section.
+For the site and products generation and deploy phases, please read the [Release Engineering](#release-engineering) section.

 ### Overview